.–. .-. — .— . -.-. – …

 This page lists some of the projects, past and future, we have created that experiment with audio mechanics as compositional systems within games and interactive media.
 To view these games in the arcade index view, visit the AGL Projects Page, or click on individuals links below to the game pages themselves.

-Project Listing
+Projects Listing

-[ Go to AGL Projects Page ]
+[ Go to AGL Online Arcade ]

 The Way In (2021-current)

-The Aga Khan Garden Project (2022 – current)
+Garden Valley (2022 – current)

 Know Thyself as a Virtual Reality (2022-23)